Gourab-Chowdhury/notepad/README.md

 # Notepad
 This notepad is created using Python GUI module Tkinter and non-relational database Mongodb.
 To connected mongodb to python Pymongo module has been used.
+For this notepad mongodb localhost is used.
+Using MongoDB Atlas will upgrade it efficency.
 ![Screenshot 2024-05-22 230225](https://github.com/Gourab-Chowdhury/notepad/assets/122721149/76f24690-0f51-4120-96ba-0a4702766b88)